Resources

 TG22 Spreadsheet Download

-In addition to Technical Guide 22, you can download the excel spread sheet to assist with your calculations.
+In addition to Technical Guide 22, you can download the Excel spreadsheet to assist with your calculations, including calculations of the uncertainties.

 TG23 Thumbnail